tethysplatform/tethys/docs/tethys_sdk/gizmos.rst

     The Gizmo Options objects are new as of version 1.1.0.
 Prior to this time, Gizmo options were defined using dictionaries.
 The dictionary parameterization of Gizmos is still supported, but will no longer be referenced in the documentation.

-The :doc:`./gizmos_api` provides detailed descriptions of each Gizmo option object, valid parameters, and examples of how to use them.
+The :ref:`gizmo_options` section provides detailed descriptions of each Gizmo option object, valid parameters, and examples of how to use them.

 2. Load Gizmo Library
 ---------------------